vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 ### Objectives
 * Identify your top priorities in your job search
 * Identify your industry expertise at this point in the program
-* Describe how you'd like to contribute to the software industry and make plan that relies on your current expertise and will push you to do more in Module 4
+* Describe how you'd like to contribute to the software industry and how you'll pursue these ideas in your job search
-* Decide when you will need to complete you job search and what steps are needed to make that happen
+* Decide when you will need to complete your job search and what steps are needed to make that happen

 ### Deliverables
 * Complete your resume edits